 We only had 24 hours in Berlin which meant only one day to explore this famous Germany city and all its attractions.
 It is possible to spend only 24 hours in Berlin if you are organised and plan your itinerary based on the main attractions you want to see.
 If you do decide to travel from Hamburg to Berlin it is advised to split your time evenly to avoid having only one day in Berlin.

 |BaxPax Downtown Hostel, Berlin, Germany|

-One day in Berlin itinerary – What to see in Berlin in one day
+Things to see in Berlin in one day;

 After check in we left the hostel asap as mentioned we had only 24 hours in Berlin and wanted to make the most of our time as possible.
 It was still early morning when we left our Berlin hostel and we were only a ten minute walk from The Brandenburg Gate the number one on our to do list.
 Jamie has been to Berlin previously and from memory knew that we could head to Brandenburg then the Jewish War memorial then the ‘fhürerbunker’ car park which are all a small walking distance from each other.